earackal/Haplotype-Reconstruction/README.md

 HIV is a virus that can develop resistance to drugs due to its high mutation and replication capacity.
 For this reason, it is essential to know which viral variants are present in the patient’s blood.
 This enables the identification of drugs that effectively prevent viral replication.
-A viral genome reconstruction concept based on penalized least-squares regression was developed several years ago.
+A viral genome reconstruction concept based on penalized least-squares regression was developed several years ago.
 In this bachelor thesis, we wanted to analyse this concept.
 For this purpose, we have tested the methodology on simulated data as well as on the 5-virus-mix dataset.
 We found that for paired-end reads with gaps, the concept